aconchillo/homebrew-guile/README.md

 # Guile Homebrew Tap

-This project is a [Homebrew](https://brew.sh/) tap providing [Guile](https://www.gnu.org/software/guile/) libraries that can be easily used outside of the box from macOS.
+The goal of Guile Homebrew Tap is to provide [Guile](https://www.gnu.org/software/guile/) libraries and applications that can be easily installed with [Homebrew](https://brew.sh/).

+Happy hacking!

 ## How do I install these formulae?